slarse/repobee-csvgrades/README.md

 > **Note:** This assumes the platform settings are configured, if they are not
 > RepoBee will ask you for more options.

-The issues are stored in the hook results file, which `csvgrades` then uses to report issues.
+The issues are stored in the hook results file, which `repobee-csvgrades` then uses to report issues.
 The reason reporting is split in two steps like so is to avoid partially reporting grades in the case of a network failure.

 Now, it's time to actually report the grades, and we can do that with the `grades record` command.
 It would look something like so.